 Peepoo contains five grams of urea – a non-hazardous chemical that is the most common artificial fertiliser in the world.
 When the urea in Peepoo comes into contact with faeces or urine, a breakdown into ammonia and carbonate takes place, driven by enzymes that naturally occur in faeces.
-As the urea is broken down, the pH-value of the material increases and sanitisation begins.
+As the urea is broken down, ammonia starts to inactivate infectious organisms and sanitisation process begins.

-Disease causing pathogens, which may be found in faeces, can be rendered inactive within as few as two to four weeks, depending on the surrounding environment and temperature.
-This process is the most simple and efficient possible.
+Disease causing pathogens, which may be found in faeces, can be rendered inactive within four weeks.
 When Peepoo disintegrates in the soil, the ammonia is taken up by plants along with nutrients from the human excreta.

 Pathogens in Human Excreta